MOST FREQUENTLY ASKED QUESTIONS

 Is black rice milled?

-Yes, whole grain black rice is husked (=partially milled): only the outer, inedible protection layer (hull) is removed (= husking) and all nutrient-dense parts of the grain kernel (bran and germ) are preserved.
+Yes, whole grain black rice is slightly milled (husked/hulled): only the outer, inedible protection layer (hull or husk) is removed while all nutrient-dense parts of the grain kernel (bran, endosperm and germ) are preserved.

 Why black and purple?

-Similar to blueberries, black and red rice ooze these beautiful black-purple, reddish hues thanks to anthocyanin, a powerful antioxidant and anti-inflammatory which belongs to a family of plant pigments.
+Similar to blueberries and red cabbage, black, purple and red rice ooze these beautiful black-purple, reddish hues thanks to anthocyanin, a powerful antioxidant and anti-inflammatory which belongs to the family of plant pigments (flavonoids).

 How long can black rice be stored?